 Watercolours and words for a planet under siege

-The 28 works on show highlight not only the close connection of the watercolour with its constituent elements, but also the importance of the artistic gesture when it reflects the subtle functioning of our cosmos.
+The 28 works on display highlight not only the close connection of the watercolour with its constituent elements, but also the importance of the artistic gesture when it reflects the subtle functioning of our cosmos.
 Seen from this metaphorical perspective, the watercolour asks us to reflect on the destruction of the harmony of our planet, and asks artists to consider their aesthetic and moral vision on the preservation of terrestrial habitats and on the heritage of our planet Earth.

 Richard Bolton; Francisco Castro; Silvia De Bastiani; Ottorino De Lucchi; Franco Dugo; David Firmstone; Piet Lap; Marian Leven; Doug Lew; Angus McEwan; Will Maclean; Barbara Nechis; David Parfitt; Ugo Riva; Salvo Scafiti; Thomas Schaller; Tony Smibert; Keiko Tanabe; Pierantonio Tanzola; Naomi Tydeman; Deborah Walker; Joseph Zbukvic

 During the exhibition Several groups of students are scheduled to visit and study the exhibition and it will close with a show of words & music, on 26th October 2019 at 6pm: The Perin-Tanzola Trio will perform together with actors Michele Silvestrin and Marica Rampazzo.